Liftsplus.com

 A: Load wheel lifespan depends on daily operating hours, load weight, and floor surface conditions.
 Durarun 95A wheels typically deliver 2000 to 4000 operating hours before replacement.
 High-intensity warehouse use and rough concrete accelerate wear.
 Inspect wheels quarterly for flat spots, cracks, or uneven wear patterns.

-Q: Can I use the CL 994395 load wheel as a replacement for OEM wheels from different manufacturers?
+Q: Is the CL 994395 a direct replacement for load wheels from other manufacturers?

-A: The CL 994395 is an aftermarket load wheel designed to match OEM specifications for select Crown, Toyota, Raymond, and Yale models.
-Cross-reference the wheel bore diameter, axle size, and mounting hardware with your equipment documentation.
-Verify dimensions match your truck before purchase.
+A: The CL 994395 is an aftermarket load wheel designed as a direct replacement to match factory specifications for select Crown, Toyota, Raymond, and Yale models.
+Cross-reference the wheel bore diameter, axle size, and mounting hardware with your equipment documentation before purchase.

-Q: What maintenance is required for a Durarun 95A load wheel during service?
+Q: What maintenance is required for a Durarun 95A load wheel?

 A: Load wheels require periodic inspection for debris, damage, and uneven wear.
 Clean the wheel surface to maintain traction and inspect bearings for play or noise.
 Do not apply additional lubricants to the polyurethane surface as this reduces grip.
 Replace when wear reduces tread depth or flat spots develop.